trevorjay/ng-bandos-comic-enhancer/README.md

 ## Limitations
 * Doesn't accelerate the loading of the first page when transitioning to the full page view, so the initial page load may still be slow.
 * Does not force previously read pages to remain cached
-* Purposely does not alter the loading of either "infinite scroll" embedded format
+* Purposely does not alter the loading of either "infinite scroll" embedded formats